lelonS/online-shopping-api/tests/test-docs.md

 Only some of the manual tests has example responses to use with the mock server.

-To change the base url, change the `url` Environment variable in the collection.
+Use the `url` environment variable to change the base url for the tests.
+The default value is `http://localhost:3000`.

 * [Manual Testing](#manual-testing)